Skip to content

 kubectl -n project01 apply -f releases/podinfo-prj01.yaml

-Verify both contexts are listed:
+Verify that both contexts are active:

 kubectl -n project01 get releases podinfo